Aeomanate/SpaceshipBP/ReadMe.md

 * Structure-intrusive automatic serialization solution like a code generation in UE.
   * Used a lot of C++20 concepts for replacing SFINAE.
   * Main classes:
-    * `SerializableBase` - is common things for serialization via RapidJSON.
+    * `SerializableBase` - is common staff for serialization via RapidJSON.
     * `SerializableStruct` - is container and base class for user structure contains several `SerializableVariable` and/or `SerializableStructs`.
       It iterates recursively on self members.
-    * `SerializableVariable` - it contains an object of RapidJson-supported literal type or third-party type.
+    * `SerializableVariable` - it contains an object of RapidJson-supported literal type or third-party type which defined fromJson/toJson in `GameJsonConversions`/`StdJsonConversions` structures.
   * For user-usage defined several macro e.g. `SERI_V(...)`, `SERI_S(...)` & `SERI_C(...)`, etc.
   * TODO: Implement a serializable representation of std::vector, std::array/c-array.
 * `FrameByFrame` - is an encapsulation of a sprite-sheet png-file